Last updated: January 19, 2019

 Better track of your financial records: income and spending money

-In some strange way, this “habit” gives a confidence and a sense of feeling that I’m in control of my finance world.
-Of course it would be great no to write everything down manually (in Excel or Google sheet or other App).
+In some strange way, this “habit” gives confidence and a sense of feeling that I’m in control of my finance world.
+Of course, it would be great no to write everything down manually (in Excel or Google sheet or other App).

 Car Profitability Analysis

-In this example I’m using car, as it is easier for me to give you the root idea behind.
-In general you can add in place of a car, any item that you are an owner off, and it generates some sort of expenses.
-Question is, is it really worth the money?
+In this example, I’m using a car, as it is easier for me to give you the root idea behind it.
+In general, you can add in place of a car, any item that you are an owner of, and it generates some sort of expenses.
+The question is, is it really worth the money?
 It always depends on many factors, and definitely not only money.
-However in this particular case, I’m taking under considerations, only expenses around a car, I’m not counting, time saved on trips, comfort etc. stuff that I’m not able to really measure in money.
+However in this particular case, I’m taking under consideration, only expenses around a car, I’m not counting, time saved on trips, comfort etc. stuff that I’m not able to really measure in money.

 When owning a car we need to pay for its service, parts, gasoline, insurance and others.
-Now compare that with amount of miles/kilometers that you’ve driven since buying it.
-Based on that you can say how much you are spending per mile/kilometer on your car.
+Now compare that with the amount of miles/kilometres that you’ve driven since buying it.
+Based on that you can say how much you are spending per mile/kilometre on your car.
 Is it comparable to public transport, taxi, uber?

 If you are living in a big city like myself, with fairly good public transport, and you are able to survive in a bit longer rides to your office/school and back.
-Than maybe, just maybe it would be a point to consider, in favor for a change.
+Then maybe, just maybe it would be a point to consider, in favour of a change.

 Gasoline price changes compared to places where you fill the tank